-SINCE THE 1930S, THE WORLD OF BIRDING HAS HELD AN INFORMAL contest to find out who can see or hear the largest number of species of birds within a calendar year.
-They call this contest The Big Year, and in 2014-2015 The Drake gave flyfishing its own Big Year.
-Now it's time for Round 2.
-Our contest will be run through Instagram, Facebook and other social-media outlets.
+Since the 1930s, the world of birding has held an informal contest to find out who can see or hear the largest number of species of birds within a calendar year.
+They call this contest The Big Year, and we thought it was time flyfishing had its own Big Year.
+Our contest will be run through Facebook, Twitter, and Instagram.
 It is open to anyone, and the rules are simple:

-Starting Saturday, April 22 (Earth Day, and opening day of trout season for several states), post a picture of you with your fish on The Drake’s Instagram, Facebook, or Twitter page.
-Whoever posts the most different species of fish, that they caught starting April 22nd, 2017, ending April 21st, 2018 (Mountain Standard Time), on a fly rod, will be the Grand Prize winner.
-(This includes a 3-night, 2-day stay at Turneffe Flats in Belize.)
-There will also be monthly and quarterly winners, with some great prizes (rods, reels, line, coolers, sunglasses, gear) provided by our sponsors.
+Starting Sat., April 26th (Opening day of trout season for several states), post a picture of you with your fish on The Drake’s Facebook page (there’ll be a special spot/app for entries).
+Whoever posts the most different species of fish, that they caught between April 26, 2014, and April 25, 2015, on a fly rod, will lay claim to the Grand Prize loot.

-2) While the fish can be from anywhere in the world, we are using the IGFA list of species (download the free IGFA mobile app for species descriptions).
-So, for example, a “cutthroat trout” is considered one species—even if you catch one from the Snake River and one from the Pacific Ocean, it’s still just one cutty.
-With hybrids, if they aren't listed by IGFA—some are, some aren't—it can be counted as one of the two species that make up the hybrid.
-For example, if you catch a wiper—a white-bass/striped bass hybrid—it can count as a wiper or a striper, but not both.
+- While the fish can be from anywhere in the world, we are using the IGFA list of species.
+So, for example, a “cutthroat trout” is considered one species—even if you catch one Snake River Cutty and one Colorado Cutty, it’s still just one cutty.

-Final note: This is not a “biggest fish” contest or a “most fish” contest, it’s a variety-of-species contest.
-For a more detailed explanation of the rules, and to see some of the prizes, and how to win them, visit drakemag.com.
+This is not a “biggest fish” contest or a “most fish” contest, it’s a variety-of-species contest.
+For a more detailed explanation of the rules, and to see some of the prizes, and how to win them, stay tuned to this page.